osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

        kubectl -n monitoring get configmap kuantifier-processor-config -o yaml

-If the helm chart artifacts are present as expected, run a test instance of the CronJob and inspect its output.
+If the Helm chart artifacts are present as expected, run a test instance of the CronJob and inspect its output.

 1. Create a new job from the CronJob, then find the Pod created by the job